Choosing the right intranet platform in 2026: 10 steps for high adoption and maximum ROI

 Step 1: Define clear business goals and measurable KPIs

 Before you look at a single piece of software or start to consider intranet vendors, you must define your intranet’s primary purpose.
 Have a think…what is the single biggest communication or business problem you need to solve?
+Here are some common challenges we hear about:

 • Knowledge discovery: Do employees struggle to find the latest policy, form, or document?
 If so, prioritise robust search and content management.